SimonJolibois/Multimodal_Embodied_Conversational_Agent/README.md

 To know more about the agent's design, check the [original paper](https://link.springer.com/chapter/10.1007/978-3-031-35989-7_31) published at the HCI International 2023.

 ## Features
-- Dialogue with a 3D character
+- Dialogue with a 3D MetaHuman
 - Speech recognition and speech synthesis
 - Emotion classification of the user's speech and facial expression, using BERT and MLP models
 - Engage with the agent about artworks